Bimal194/classix/README.md

 information

-This website is built using HTML, CSS, and JavaScript, and should make use of responsive design techniques to ensure that it looks and functions correctly on a variety of devices.
+This website is built using HTML, CSS, and JavaScript, and make use of responsive design techniques to ensure that it looks and functions correctly on a variety of devices.